-6 All non-personnel lines are being held constant at FY23 budget levels.
-Additionally, this FYF calls for an additional \$35 million in reductions to be identified beginning in FY24.
-While these reductions may occur across multiple expenditure categories, the entire \$35 million in reductions are reflected in this line as a placeholder only.
+7 All non-personnel lines are being held constant at FY24 budget levels.
+Additionally, the November FYF called for an additional \$35 million in reductions to be identified beginning in FY24.
+However, a reduction of \$16.6 million was achieved resulting in a net increase to non-personnel.